Mass media in Mali

 The mass media in Mali includes print, radio, television, and the Internet.

 Radio is the primary means of mass communication in Mali.
 In practice, widespread poverty, a low literacy rate, and poor distribution outside of Bamako, limit access to television and print media.
 Mali has more than 125 radio stations as well as one television station.
 The former government-controlled radio and television broadcasting company is officially autonomous, but it has been accused by the political opposition of having a progovernment bias.
-Foreign radio programs are widely available through local media, and foreign satellite and cable television programs also are accessible, especially in Bamako.
+Foreign radio programs are widely available through local media, and foreign satellite and cable television programs are also accessible, especially in Bamako.

 There has been an explosion of print media since 1992 in conjunction with the initiation of multiparty democracy.
 In 2003 print media included 42 private newspapers and journals (39 in Bamako and one each in Tombouctou, Mopti, and Sikasso) published in French, Arabic, and various national languages.
 The expression of a broad range of views, including those critical of the government, is permitted.